Dollar heads for smallest weekly change since August; euro slips on PMI data

 Volatility for major currencies has rarely been lower.

-The Swiss franc was down around 0.1% against both the dollar CHF=EBS and the euro EURCHF=EBS, suggesting market optimism as the Swiss franc is perceived as a safe-haven currency.
+The Swiss franc was down around 0.1% against both the dollar and the euro, suggesting market optimism as the Swiss franc is perceived as a safe-haven currency.

-The Japanese yen - also seen as a safe haven - was up less than 0.1% against the dollar JPY=EBS.
+The Japanese yen - also seen as a safe haven - was up less than 0.1% against the dollar.

-But the trade-exposed New Zealand dollar was up 0.2% against the U.S. dollar NZD=D3 and the Australian dollar also lifted slightly AUD=D3.
+But the trade-exposed New Zealand dollar was up 0.2% against the U.S. dollar and the Australian dollar also lifted slightly.

 The euro, which had been up as much as 0.3% versus the dollar in early London trading, turned negative and touched a weekly low after euro zone flash PMI data fell short of expectations.